 Dr. Matthew Walker, a renowned sleep expert, approaches several, important points about sleep during adolescence in his book “Sleep.”
 Walker points out that teens experience a shift in their internal clock that prompts them to go to bed later and get up later.
 This is caused by a change in the secretion of the sleep hormone melatonin.
 This is not released in teenagers until later in the evening.

-Both for brain development and general health, adequate sleep, even in young people, is important.
+For both brain development and general health, adequate sleep, even in young people, is important.
 That is why, for example, he calls for not planning the school start too early.

 The smartphone dilemma